in3rsha/sha256-animation/README.md

 ruby sha256.rb 0b01100001
 ruby sha256.rb 0xaabbccdd

+# hash a file (be aware that files will have a newline character at the end)
+ruby sha256.rb file.txt

 # speed up or step through the animation (optional)
 ruby sha256.rb abc normal # default
 ruby sha256.rb abc fast